andypowe11/Dash-Button-iMessage-Sender/README.md

     sudo finddash.py

 Ignore the warning about 'No route found for IPv6 destination'.
 Press the Dash button once - it'll flash red a few times.
-Its MAC address should pop up (possibly with some other messages).
+The MAC address should pop up (possibly with some other messages).
 Repeat a couple of times to check you are seeing the button and not something else.